-As part of the Fraser Watershed Initiative (FWI), we are working on holding a regional conference in Kamloops.
-The conference will focus on First Nations, ecological restoration, and jobs.
+As part of the Fraser Watershed Initiative (FWI), we are holding a regional conference in Kamloops that will focus on First Nations, ecological restoration, and jobs.
 It will allow for a reframing of restoration concepts and feed in to the critical issues being addressed by the Fraser Watershed Initiative.

 Restoration Conference 2018